If he were a patient man, Mike Hughes might have turned to architecture for a career.

 If his firm’s client list reads like a Who’s Who of the institutions permeating popular culture today, that’s because Hughes and company worked overtime to inject them into America’s mainstream consciousness.

 Think of the GEICO caveman and its diminutive gecko.
 The UPS white board.
 And the Walmart mantra that urges us to save money and live better.

 Chances are, Mike Hughes had a hand in each.

-“If we had patience, we’d be architects,” he said.
+“If we had patience, we’d be architects,” he says.
 “But ad people are impatient people.
 We’re remembered much more for our successes than our failures.
 And unlike architects, our unsuccessful work disappears.”

 In the early ‘70s, he started making the rounds at local ad agencies, looking for a job as a copywriter.
 He interviewed with Harry Jacobs at Cargill Wilson & Acree, but got turned down.
 He talked with Dave Martin at Martin and Woltz.
 No dice.
 Finally, he spoke with Larry Kaplan, copy chief at the Clinton E. Frank Agency – and bingo – he was hired.

 By then he was in his twenties.
 He began to take huge steps across town, working at one agency and then another, eighteen months at a stretch.
 Then, when Harry Jacobs offered him a job at the firm he and Dave Martin had formed, he took it.